top of page

 FAS Level 4

 Level 4 cats are ones with such severe FAS that they are frozen in place.
 Sometimes they are more challenging to work with than aggressive cats because their behavior can quickly shift from frozen in fear to escape mode, where they will do anything and everything to get away from you.
 Use extreme caution when handling these cats because they are the most likely to get loose.
-I prefer to use a secondary container to remove them from their kennel for transport as shown below.
-Always keep at least one hand on them at all times to prevent escape.
+For this reason, the Bundle & Bond technique is necessary for initial socialization.
+I prefer to use a secondary container to remove them from their kennel for transport, as shown below.
+Always keep at least one hand on them at all times to prevent escape and be absolutely sure your room is secure.

 FAS Level 5